pinout-xyz/Pinout.xyz/src/en/overlay/ab-adc-pi.md

    - 240 SPS (11 bits)
 - One-Shot or Continuous Conversion Options

-Arduino, C, Node.js, Windows 10 IOT, Python 2 and Python 3 libraries are available on GitHub.
+Python, C, C++, Node.js and Windows 10 IOT libraries are available on GitHub.